-You remember that speech you used to give us, Nick?
+The Clairvoyant: You remember that speech you used to give us, Nick?
 About how one man can accomplish anything once he realizes he can become something bigger?
 Well, now I am.
-Fury:

 - One affiliate airing Star Trek: The Next Generation had somehow captioned "All hands on deck for saucer separation" as "All hands on deck for happy birthday" in one of the episodes.

 - On an episode of Match Game, a contestant in the Bonus Round invoked this when given the phrase "Cuckoo ____".
 Asked to fill in the blank, she replied with "Cuckoo, friend, and Ollie", a mangling of the classic puppet show ''Kukla, Fran, and Ollie".

 - Every single episode of Hey Vern, It's Ernest had a sketch where Ernest went to his barber and asked him to give him a haircut that made him look like a Wall Street tycoon.
 The barber always mishears the instruction as something that rhymed which was thematically related to what the episode was about ("I thought you said The Man in the Moon" or "I thought you said a wind-blown sand dune" or something).